boostsecurityio/poutine/README.md

 ## Why `poutine`?

 In French, the word "poutine", when not referring to the [dish](https://en.wikipedia.org/wiki/Poutine), can be used to mean "messy".
 Inspired by the complexity and intertwined dependencies of modern open-source projects, `poutine` reflects both a nod to our Montreal roots and the often messy, complex nature of securing software supply chains.

+## Supported Platforms

+- GitHub Actions
+- Gitlab Pipelines
+- Azure DevOps
+- Pipelines As Code Tekton

 ## Getting Started